 To the extent an extraordinary dividend is not paid in cash, the value of the non-cash component will be determined by the calculation agent.
-A distribution on the Reference Stock that is a stock dividend, an issuance of transferable rights or warrants or a spin-off event and also an extraordinary dividend will result in an adjustment to the Initial Reference Stock Price, the Barrier Price and the Call Price only as described under "-Stock Splits and Stock Dividends" above, "-Transferable Rights and Warrants" below or "-Reorganization Events" below, as the case may be, and not as described here.
+A distribution on the Reference Stock that is a stock dividend, an issuance of transferable rights or warrants or a spin-off event and also an extraordinary dividend will result in an adjustment to the Initial Stock Price, the coupon barrier and the Trigger Price only as described under "-Stock Splits and Stock Dividends" above, "-Transferable Rights and Warrants" below or "-Reorganization Events" below, as the case may be, and not as described here.